 What is atherosclerosis?

-What problems does atherosclerosis cause?
+What problems can it cause?

-Coronary artery disease.
-When atherosclerosis affects the arteries that supply blood to the heart, the coronary arteries, it can restrict blood flow to the heart muscle.
+Atherosclerosis affects the arteries that supply blood to the heart.
+These are called the coronary arteries.
+This can restrict blood flow to the heart muscle.

-Heart attack.Plaque, caused by atherosclerosis, is surrounded by a fibrous cap.
-This fibrous cap may tear or rupture.
-A tear or rupture tells the body to repair the injured artery lining, much as it might heal a cut on the skin by forming a blood clot to seal the area.
-A blood clot that forms in an artery can completely block blood flow to the heart muscle and cause a heart attack.
-See a picture of how atherosclerosis can cause a heart attack.
+Plaque, caused by atherosclerosis, is surrounded by a fibrous cap.
+This cap may tear or rupture.
+When this happens, the body repairs the injured artery lining.
+It's similar to how the body heals a cut on the skin by forming a blood clot to seal the area.
+A blood clot that forms in an artery can completely block blood flow to the heart muscle.
+This can cause a heart attack.

-Peripheral arterial disease.Atherosclerosis can affect arteries in other parts of the body, such as the pelvis and legs, causing poor circulation.
+Atherosclerosis can affect arteries in other parts of the body, such as the pelvis and legs, causing poor circulation.

-Abdominal aortic aneurysm.
 Atherosclerosis can make the walls of the aorta weak.
-The aorta is the large artery that carries blood from the heart to the rest of the body.
+This large artery carries blood from the heart to the rest of the body.